PENALTY FOR DRIVING WITHOUT INSURANCE NEEDS TO BE ENFORCED

 |Reinstatement fee||$30 fee, and SR-22 certificate.||$30, and SR-22 certificate.|

 When an uninsured driver causes a car accident, it results in a number of problems: The person that was hit can’t get their car repaired unless they have collision coverage, and then they still have to pay a deductible even though the accident was the other driver’s fault.
-Driving without insurance is also a problem for everyone because it makes the insured drivers’ cost of insurance go up — when you buy insurance, part of what you are insuring against is the possibility that you will get hit by an uninsured driver.
+Driving without auto insurance is also a problem for everyone because it makes the insured drivers’ cost of insurance go up — when you buy insurance, part of what you are insuring against is the possibility that you will get hit by an uninsured driver.
 If there were fewer uninsured drivers, that risk would go down and the cost of your insurance would go down.

-If you are in an accident and the other driver doesn’t have insurance, call us and speak with a lawyer for a free consultation.
+If you are in an auto accident and the other driver doesn’t have insurance, call us and speak with a lawyer for a free consultation.
 We will help you get the uninsured compensation you are entitled to from your auto insurance company, and we will work with the police to encourage them to prosecute the uninsured driver.